Consumer Medicine Information

 Be careful driving or operating machinery until you know how Neurontin affects you.

-As with other anticonvulsant medicines, this medicine may cause dizziness, light-headedness, tiredness and drowsiness in some
+As with other anticonvulsant medicines, Neurontin may cause drowsiness, dizziness, light-headedness or sleepiness in some

 people.
 Make sure you know how you react to Neurontin before you drive a car, operate machinery, or do anything else that